Flat roofing installation by Pierce Roofing in Green Bay Wisconsin

 EPDM rubber roofing is the established workhorse of the flat roofing industry.
 EPDM is a synthetic rubber membrane that has been in use since the 1960s, giving it the longest track record of any single-ply flat roofing material.
 It is exceptionally flexible, which is a major advantage in Wisconsin’s climate — EPDM remains pliable at temperatures well below zero, while some other materials can become brittle.
 EPDM is available in black or white and comes in large sheets that minimize the number of seams on a roof.
 Seams are typically bonded with adhesive or seam tape rather than heat welding.
 When properly installed, EPDM roofs routinely last 25 to 30 years, and some have exceeded 40 years of service.
 It is also one of the most affordable flat roofing options, making it popular for warehouses, retail buildings, and budget-conscious projects.

-Choosing between TPO vs EPDM and modified bitumen comes down to weighing several factors against your priorities:
+Choosing between TPO and EPDM comes down to weighing several factors against your priorities:

 • Cold-weather performance: EPDM leads here — its rubber composition stays flexible at extreme cold.
-SBS-modified bitumen also performs well.
 TPO is adequate in cold weather but slightly less flexible than EPDM at sub-zero temperatures.

-• Cost: EPDM is generally the least expensive, followed by modified bitumen, then TPO.
+• Cost: EPDM is generally the less expensive option.
 However, TPO’s energy savings and lower maintenance needs can offset the higher initial investment over time.

-For commercial buildings in the Green Bay area, Pierce Roofing typically recommends TPO for new construction where energy efficiency is a priority, EPDM for buildings that need proven long-term performance at a lower cost, and modified bitumen for roofs with heavy foot traffic or equipment.
+For commercial buildings in the Green Bay area, Pierce Roofing recommends TPO for new construction where energy efficiency is a priority, and EPDM for buildings that need proven long-term performance at a lower cost.

 Which Flat Roofing System Is Best for Your Building?